intelliot/x-address-proposal/src/README.md

 In the proposed format, the following values are concatenated together:

-1. An initial character indicating the network ID.
+1. The '''initial character''' indicating the network where this address can be used: `X` for production or `T` for test.
-2. A base58-encoded value containing an optional expiration timestamp and a checksum.
+2. The '''required checksum and optional expiration timestamp''' encoded in base58.
-3. A delimiter, chosen to be '0'.
+3. The '''separator''', which is always "0"<ref>'''Why include a separator in addresses?'''
+That way the checksum/expiration part is unambiguously separated from the tag part.
+The separator is ''1'' because using a non-alphanumeric character (like ''#'') would complicate copy-pasting of addresses (with no double-click selection in several applications).
+Therefore an alphanumeric character outside the normal character set was chosen.
+Also, it is not a bad thing that the character is a zero, since a leading zero on an integer has no effect on its value.</ref>.
 4. A tag.
 5. A classic address.

 #### 1. Network ID

-This character is chosen to be 'X' for production and 'T' for test.
+This character is chosen to be `X` for production and `T` for test.

 #### 2. Base58-encoded Value